JackXueIndiana/APIM-AI-Service-Farm/README.md

 # APIM-AI-Service-Farm
 This repo is to demonstrate how we implement manual steps to use APIM as a load balancer to distribute GPT chat/completions calls to two gpt-35-tubo models belonging to different Azure AI services.

-We start from the best practice of APIM farming OpenAI endpoint, describeded in this [document](https://learn.microsoft.com/en-us/samples/azure-samples/openai-apim-lb/openai-apim-lb/).
+We start from the best practice of APIM farming OpenAI endpoint, described in this [document](https://learn.microsoft.com/en-us/samples/azure-samples/openai-apim-lb/openai-apim-lb/).
 We take the [Manual Steps](https://github.com/azure-samples/openai-apim-lb/blob/main/docs/manual-setup.md).

-Here is the note we made in the each steps:
+Here is the note we made in each steps:

 Step 1: Provision Azure API Management Instance
 - Create a new resource group